janpetzold/angular-taskboard/README.md

 You can run it by accessing ....

+The client-side dependencies ara managed via [Bower](http://bower.io/).
 Unit- and End-to-end-tests were implemented in [Jasmine](http://pivotal.github.io/jasmine/) and are executed by [Karma](http://karma-runner.github.io).
 The unit tests take advantage of [PhantomJS](http://phantomjs.org/), while the end-to-end tests are run in [Chrome](http://phantomjs.org/) but could be executed in any browser.

-The build itself concatenates and minifies the JavaScript and executes all tests.
+The [Gradle](http://www.gradle.org) build is itself concatenates and minifies the JavaScript and executes all tests.
 It also creates a [JSHint](http://www.jshint.com/) output file and performs a code-coverage check based on the unit tests via [Istanbul](http://gotwarlost.github.io/istanbul/).

 The application runs entirely offline, so no requests to the "outside" are performed at runtime.